At what age should a child have an orthodontic examination?

 Does early treatment benefit all children?

 Early treatment does not necessarily benefit all children.
 Certain types of orthodontic problems can be more easily and efficiently corrected in the teen years when all the permanent teeth have erupted.
 Some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
 The doctors develop a plan for treatment based on each individual child’s needs.
-If the doctor decides the patient is not ready for treatment, he or she is placed on our orthodontic recall program.
+If the doctor decides the patient is not ready for treatment, they are placed on our orthodontic recall program.

 In addition to a beautiful new smile, what are some other benefits of orthodontic treatment?